AGM TECHNOLOGY - THE DIFFERENCE

 ZRD Observed AH available 0 41 82 102 122 163 204

-When using power at discharge rates above it's 20 hour rate, a battery will not supply it's rated AH.
-It will reach 100% discharge in a shorter time perior.
+When using power at discharge rates above its 20 hour rate, a battery will not supply its rated AH.
+It will reach 100% discharge in a shorter time period.
 The greater this increased rate is, the more significant the decrease in time to reach the 100% discharge state.
 Lastly, consider the following table.

 CAPACITY AT VARIOUS DISCHARGE RATES